agnescameron/teaching-site/_posts/parsons/lab/2020-02-07-CSS-basics.md

 readings: Ethan Marcotte [*Fluid Grids*](https://alistapart.com/article/fluidgrids/)
 ---

+<blockquote style="font-family: Times"><i>"As a new face it should, by the grace of God and the art of man, have been broad and open, gen­er­ous and ample; instead, by the vice of Mam­mon and the mis­ery of the machine, it is big­oted and nar­row, mean and puri­tan."</i></blockquote>
+<blockquote>Stanley Morison, imagining William Morris on Times New Roman</blockquote>

 {{page.description}}

 **CSS**
   [how css works](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_works) [the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)
   [W3C]()
   [bud uglly](http://budugllydesign.com/index.html)

+**selectors and combinators**

 **colours in CSS**
   [named colours](https://www.w3schools.com/colors/colors_groups.asp)